1098-T (Tuition STatement) information

 I misplaced my 1098-T form. can i get another copy?

 The electronic version of your 1098-T can be viewed online and reprinted.
-Please click here for instructions on how to view your 1098-T online.
+Instructions on how to view your 1098-T online.

 Why does GCSC report by calendar year instead of by school year?